 You establish a no-bullying policy: you may have a mean inner critic but you decide to only speak to yourself with kindness.
 You get stronger and stronger about examining your thoughts and beliefs.

 Instead of blaming other people and outsourcing your pain you get honest about what you want and take small daily steps in that direction.

-Daily you remind yourself of how you want to feel and you rehearse a mantra or favorite verse that keeps your heart and mind steady.
+Daily you remind yourself of how you want to feel and you rehearse a mantra or favourite verse that keeps your heart and mind steady.

 You catch yourself when you’re judging or criticizing another person – you realize that it’s most often a reflection of your own insecurity or fear.

-You stop trying to control or convince others; you remember that what you can control is your own behavior, your own response.
+You stop trying to control or convince others; you remember that what you can control is your own behaviour, your own response.

 You begin to laugh more freely – life is messy but also beautiful and you want to really live.

 You stop expecting life to be easy or thinking you’re doing life wrong because now you know that a real, beautiful, purposeful life involves stress, hard choices, and discomfort.